sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.gethistory.md

 Array of FatDoc or undefined. - undefined if a specified document does not exist or it is deleted.

-- JsonDoc if isJsonDocCollection is true or the file extension is '.json'.
+- JsonDoc if isJsonDocCollection is true or the file extension is SerializeFormat.extension.

 - Uint8Array or string if isJsonDocCollection is false.